 Since these fees are typically accrued on a per-charge basis, you’re going to want to use a credit card that doesn’t apply these fees instead.
 Another alternative is paying with the local currency.
 Just be aware that there are fees for currency conversion as well, but they can be minimized by converting more cash less often.

 Let’s face it, reality can strike at any time — even when you’re on vacation.
 From vehicle breakdowns to medical emergencies to weather events, there’s always the possibility for a mishap.
-Put a sizeable buffer in your budget to make these events less stressful.
+Rather than using your credit card, use the money you saved for unexpected events from your Emergency Savings Account.
 Adding travel insurance is always a smart idea, too.